AkeemAllen/WikiGen/README.md

 And have those changes immediately reflect in the wiki.

-# Guide

-This guide will take you from wiki creation to deployment.
-By the end, you'll have an example wiki that anyone can use.

 ## Getting Started

 ### Prerequisites

-#### WikiGen Download and Installation
+1. Install [Python](https://www.python.org/downloads/) on your system and run `pip install mkdocs mkdocs-material` in a terminal.

-The first step is to install the binary for your operating system.
+2. Download and install the application binary for your operating system.

-**Windows**

-- Download and run the setup.exe from the releases
-  - Since the app is unsigned you'll run into some warnings.
-Just choose to run anyway.

-**Mac**

-- Download and install the \*.dmg executable.

-### **NOTE**
+> [!IMPORTANT]

-When you try to open the app, you might get this popup message from apple.
+> On Mac, when you try to open the app, you might get this popup message. "'WikiGen' cannot be opened because the developer cannot be verified."

-_Todo_: Add Image here.

-You're getting this because the app is currently unsigned.
-I'd need apple developer account - costing $100 a year- to sign it (as far as I know).
-I'm not ready for that level of commitment yet so you can get past it with the below instructions if you choose.
+> The app is currently unsigned.
+I plan on signing it in the future.
+For now, just follow the below instructions once to get past it.

-- Open Finder
+> - Open Finder
-- Ctrl + click the app
+> - Ctrl + click the app
-- Click Open
+> - Click Open
-- You might get one more popup, click open again.
+> - You might get one more popup.
+Click open again.

-You should only need to do this once.

-**Linux**

-- Download and depackage the \*.deb file.

-_Note: I haven't gotten chance to test on a linux machine as yet so I'm not sure what complications you might face._

-#### Python and Mkdocs

-Next, We want to install Python and mkdocs.
-These are needed for building the actual wiki site.

-1. Download and install [Python](https://www.python.org/downloads/) from their downloads page.
-2. Open a terminal and run `pip install mkdocs mkdocs-material`.

-Now that all the process stuff is out of the way, let's move on to the meat.

 ## Creating and Running the Wiki Locally

 **Creation**

-When you first open the app you'll see a blank page with a few elements.
-Click the three dots to open the Wiki Select Menu and click "Create New Wiki".
+1. Start the app and click the three dots to open the Wiki Select Menu and select "Create New Wiki".

-This will bring you to the create-wiki page.
-Fill out the fields as instructed (leaving Deployment URL blank for now) and click the Create Wiki button at the bottom.
+2. Fill out the fields as instructed and click the "Create Wiki" button.

-_Note: For the author field, it asks for your github username so the wiki can be deployed to github pages.
-However, if you prefer to host it elsewhere, then you can use whatever name you'd like._
+> [!TIP]
+> Use your github username to make deployment to github pages easier.
+> However, you can use a different name if you prefer to host it elsewhere

-Once it's done, click the three dots again and select the wiki.

-You should now see some new pages for Pokemon, Routes, etc.
+3. Click the three dots again and select the new wiki.
+You'll see new pages for Pokemon, Routes, etc.

 **Running the Server**

-Once you've created and selected you wiki, navigate to the Wiki Testing page.
-You can follow the instructions there to get a local server running.
-If you've already setup the Python and Mkdocs prerequisites, you can skip steps 1 and 2.
+Navigate to the Wiki Testing page and follow the instructions to get the local server running.

-By the end, your wiki will be available in your browser for your own testing.
-I hope to automate this process in the future, but the manual steps should be easy to accomplish.

 ## Modifying Pokemon

 The app comes preloaded with data for all 1025 Pokemon.
-This includes stats, types, movesets, etc. You can modify them as you see fit and a page will generate with the updates.
+As of this release, you can modify a Pokemon's types, abilities, stats, evolution details, and movesets.

+> [!NOTE]
+> The data is currently missing mega-evolutions, regional variants, and some minor forms.

-Simply navigate to the Pokemon page, search for a Pokemon, updates its information, and save the changes.
+On the Pokemon page, find, edit, and save any entry.
+Saved changes will be immediately reflected in the wiki.
+Give it a go!

 ## Generating Pokemon Pages

-### Type Change Page

-### Evolution Change Page
+1. Open the "Generation" tab on the Pokemon page
+2. Select a range (representing the Pokedex number for Pokemon) and click Generate.
+3. Wiki pages for all Pokemon within that range will be generated.

 ## Modifying Routes

+Open the Game Routes page and create a new route, eg, Nimbasa City, or Route 1.
+Open the newly created route by clicking its box.
+All changes to wild encounters and trainer encounters will be reflected in the wiki.

+> [!TIP]
+> You'll also see an option to "Modify Encounter Types."
+Use this to add all the environments where a player can encounter wild pokemon on a route.
+Eg. Grass, Tall-Grass, Surfing, Fishing, Cave, etc.
+>
+> You can add as many as you wish.

+**Documenting Wild Encounters**

+1. Select the "Wild Encounters" tab.
+(You should be here by default)
+2. Fill in the encounter type, Pokemon, and Encounter rate and click save.
+3. The new route and wild encounter should be reflected in the wiki.
+4. Do this for all wild pokemon on the route.

+**Documenting Trainer Encounters**

+There are quite a few things you can do when documenting trainer encounters.

+##### Adding Pokemon

+1. Select the "Trainer Encounters" tab
+2. Add the Trainer Name, one of their Pokemon and its level and click save.
+3. You should now see the Trainer and their Pokemon.
+4. Add their other Pokemon, if they have more.

+##### Deleting Pokemon

+1. Hover over one of the Pokemon cards, you should see an edit and a delete icon appear.
+2. Click the delete icon to delete a Pokemon from the team.
+3. Deleing all Pokemon will delete the trainer as well.

+##### Modifying Pokemon Moves, Held Items, etc

+1. Hover over one of the Pokemon cards, you should see an edit and a delete icon appear.
+2. Click the edit icon and a dialog will open.
+3. If applicable, give the pokemon a nature, held item, ability, trainer version (will explain later), and moves.
+4. Repeat for all pokemon on the team as necessary

+##### Modifying Trainer Sprites

+For some trainers, such as gym leaders, you may want a sprite.

+1. Click the three horizontal dots beside the trainer name and select Add sprite.
+2. Type in the name of a sprite, such as blue and click Set Sprite.

+> [!NOTE]
+> All trainer sprites are taken from the [Pokemon Showdown Trainer Sprites](https://play.pokemonshowdown.com/sprites/trainers/) page.
+> You can peruse this site if you're not sure what sprite name to use.
+>
+> Also, credit to all of the authors who made these sprites!
+Wouldn't be able to shout them all out here lol

+##### Modifying Trainer Versions

+It's possible for a trainer to have different versions depending on in-game factors.
+A good example would be your rival's starter, which will depend on the start your choose.

+You can create different trainer versions to reflect their team based on in-game factors.

+1. Click the three horizontal dots beside the trainer name and select Modify Trainer Version.
+2. Type in a trainer version based on a defining charasteric, eg. "Fire" to represent their team if you pick the fire starter. and click "Create this option"
+3. Click anywhere outside of the dialog to exit.
+4. Hover over one of the Pokemon cards and click the edit icon.
+5. Add the versions of the trainer that the pokemon will belong to.

 ## Generating Route Pages